On-line False Alarm Prevention Class

 - Alarms that are not monitored still need to be registered with the Sheriff's Office.

 - Alarms that are monitored can be canceled by the alarm company provided the owner can be contacted and the proper codes given.
-Activation of un-monitored alarms must have a deputy dispatched to the location to verify whether the alarm is false or not.
+A properly installed, maintained, and operational alarm system will not produce false alarms.

 Now that you know all about false alarms and how to prevent them, you're almost done...

 For an extra warning per year within your registration, just take this quiz.

 Any further questions please contact Dawn Healey